Chia-Network/chialisp-web/src/pages/index.md

 Many people come into our keybase channel and ask us why we chose a 60 year old language as our on chain programming language.
 We chose it due to a few unique features that make it remarkably well suited to the Chia blockchain:

-* **Completely sandboxed.** Chialisp has *absolutely no side effects*.
+* **Completely sandboxed.** Chialisp resource utilization is completely controlled.
 The language needs to be run on half a million computers, so it is important that the program cannot reach out and affect everyone's machines in an unintended way.
 A lisp program is *evaluated* and therefore cannot spawn any new processes or interact with the system it is running on.

-* **Programs are data structures.** A lisp program is itself just a list.
-This allows for powerful techniques that allow you to modify source code during program evaluation.
+* **Composability.** A lisp program is itself just a list.
+This feature allows for powerful techniques that allow you to modify source code during program evaluation.
 Doing so can allow a "smart contract" to enforce rules on a participating coin while still allowing it to utilize the full programmability that Chialisp has to offer.
-Using lisp programs like this allows you to have *layers of smart contracts*.
+Using lisp programs like this allows you to have *layers of smart contracts* in which the output of an "inner" contract can be used in the evaluation of the "outer" contract.

-* **Interoperability.** There is no typing in lisp, everything becomes a sequence of bytes that is only interpreted differently by choice of the operation that is reading/manipulating it.
-The means that everything in the Chia ecosystem interoperates with everything else.
-Any smart contract should be able to interact or communicate with any other coin or smart contract, regardless of whether either smart contract was designed to do so.
+* **Interoperability.** Every contract in the Chia ecosystem, no matter how complex, is fundamentally a coin that is locked up with a Chialisp puzzle.
+The input to any puzzle will always be a lisp data structure, and the output will always be a list of **conditions** that all puzzles share.
+This means that everything in Chia interoperates with everything else.
+Any smart contract should be able to interact or communicate with any other coin or smart contract, regardless of whether either smart contract was specifically designed to do so.

 ## Coloured Coins